dschiller/Eureuh/README.md

 # Eureuh

-`Eureuh` is Sundanese and means `timeless`
+A Timeless Sound Generator.

-Timeless Sound Generator
+`Eureuh` is Sundanese and means `timeless`.